rsyslog/rsyslog/source/configuration/modules/imfile.rst

 ``imfile-state:-var-log-applog``.

-Note that it is possible to set a fixed state file name via the deprecated "stateFile" parameter.
+Note that it is possible to set a fixed state file name via the deprecated ``stateFile`` parameter.
 It is suggested to avoid this, as the user must take care of name clashes.
 Most importantly, if "stateFile" is set for file monitors with wildcards, the **same** state file is used for all occurrences of these files.
 In short,